pewpewlive/ppl-utils/README.md

     * On macOS: open a terminal.
 Drag and drop the `ppl-utils` binary into it.
 Press enter.
     * On linux: execute `ppl-utils`.
 1. This creates a web server that hosts PewPew Live on the port 9000.
-Point your browser to [http://localhost:9000/files/pewpew.html] to launch PewPew Live.
+Point your browser to [http://localhost:9000/pewpew.html] to launch PewPew Live.
-1. When launched, PewPew Live loads the files from the `content/dynamic/` directory and display the list of levels it has found.
+1. When launched, PewPew Live lists the level found in the `content/levels/` directory.
   Play a level by clicking on it.
-1. Change code in `content/dynamic/` and see how it affects the levels.
+1. Change code in `content/levels/` and see how it affects the levels.
 1. Open the browser's Javascript console to see the error messages.
 1. Read the [API documentation].
 1. Ask questions in the [Discord chat room].